+A. Emergency Operations

-- A. The Environmental Health & Safety Manager will assign volunteers to perform the duties of safety contacts.
+The Environmental Health & Safety Manager will assign volunteers to perform the duties of safety contacts.
 Emergency Management Team personnel will respond as specified in the University Comprehensive Emergency Management Plan.

 Communication may be by radio, telephone or voice.
 If the situation is severe, the University Coordinator of Disaster and Emergency Services (CDES) may activate the University Emergency Operations Center.
-Emergency Management Team:
+Incident Management Team:

-- Chief of Police (CDES)

-- Director, Facilities Management

-- Environmental Health & Safety Manager (ACDES)

-- Senior Director, User Support & IT Communications

-- Director, Counseling Center

-- Director, Wellness Center

-- Director, Communications & Marketing

-B. Persons providing help to those requesting assistance:

-C. Responsibilities

-- 1. Emergency Management Team - Review plan annually, revise as necessary, and make copy available to building employees and the Office of Risk Management. - Plan training exercises to test evacuation plan. - Instruct personnel of their duties. - Determine method of monitoring for emergency situations. - Direct all initial emergency actions including the following: - 1.
+- Chief of Campus Police (CDES) - Director, Facilities Management - Environmental Health & Safety Manager (ACDES) - Senior Director, User Support & IT Communications - Director, Counseling Center - Director, Wellness Center - Director, Communications & Marketing - B. Persons providing help to those requesting assistance: - C. Responsibilities - 1.
+The Incident Management Team works with IU Emergency Management & Continuity to accomplish the following: - Review plan annually, revise as necessary, and make copy available to building employees and the Office of Risk Management. - Plan training exercises to test evacuation plan. - Instruct personnel of their duties. - Determine method of monitoring for emergency situations. - Direct all initial emergency actions including the following: - 1.
 Assign tasks to personnel to carry out specific actions. - 2.
 Order evacuation, if deemed necessary. - 3.
-Take any other action necessary to protect life. - Provide status and other reports to the Chancellor or his/her designee. - Assess nature and extent of all emergencies. - Assume initial control of all emergency actions until local emergency personnel arrive, then: - 1.
+Take any other action necessary to protect life. - Provide status and other reports to the Chancellor or his/her designee. - Assess nature and extent of all emergencies. - Assume initial control of all emergency response actions and coordinate with local emergency personnel upon their arrival. - 1.
 Obtain volunteers to carry out supporting actions. - 2.
 Develop system to assist persons who need assistance. - 2.
-Department/Floor Safety Contacts - Obtain training as necessary. - When an alarm activates, quickly check rooms on their floor as they exit the building.
-Advise anyone they see of the need to evacuate. - Assist persons who need assistance. - Once out, advise Security or IUPD personnel and/or emergency responders of anyone remaining in the building. - Keep occupants from reentering building until advised by IUPD, Security or emergency personnel that reentry is allowed.
+Department/Floor Safety Contacts - Obtain recommended training - When the alarm activates, quickly check rooms on their floor as they exit the building.
+Advise anyone they see of the need to evacuate. - Assist persons who need assistance.

+- Once out, advise IUPD personnel and/or emergency responders of anyone remaining in the building. - Keep occupants from reentering building until advised by IUPD or emergency personnel that re-entry is allowed.